rakhigrover85/Kids-Memory-Game-Project/README.md

 •	Reset and Start Button(Text colour): White <br>

 # Typography <br>
 I have used fonts arial, sans-sariff and Verdana, Geneva, Tahoma as back up.
-Font sizes i have chosen 3 rem 2 rem and 1 rem. <br>
+Font sizes.I have chosen 3 rem 2 rem and 1 rem. <br>

 # Wireframes <br>
 Wireframes were created for Main Design stays same when screen changes its size. <br>